nya-furball/gpgs/README.md

 The default key UID generation pattern is `test-` + a randomly generated UUID.
 To make it easier for your recipient to import generated ephemeral keys, you can customize the prefix in the script by editing the variable `UID_PREFFIX` in the script.
 DO NOT USE `-` AS THE FIRST CHARACTER OR THE SCRIPT BREAKS!

+If you run into the error `Warning: there are active swapfiles/partitions!`, you can deactivate all swap partitions by running ``swapoff -a` as root or manually deactivating non-volatile swapfiles/partitions.

 To change which ephemeral public key (if imported already) to encrypt to, use the `I` command.
 Do not enter anything in the first prompt and press `ctrl+D`, then enter the FINGERPRINT in the second prompt after keys are listed.
 IT IS NOT RECOMMENDED TO ENCRYPT TO MULTIPLE SESSIONS.
 START A NEW SESSION IF NECESSARY.

 One-liner functionality is provided for you to easily send messages on platforms that do not support entering newlines as part of the message, eg IRC or [ssh-chat](https://github.com/shazow/ssh-chat).
 Commands `C` and `V` do not support one-liner input or output as clear-signed messages could have the `&` character as part of the message.